 Students may apply to up to three out-of-zone schools based on grade eligibility.
 Seat offers are determined via a random lottery that is run each spring.
 Open enrollment seats vary by school and grade depending upon school capacity, staff, and in-zone enrollment.

-Applications for open enrollment will open Thursday, October 22,2020 at 8:00 AM, and must be submitted no later than Tuesday, December 1, 2020 at 4:30 PM in order to be entered in the open enrollment lottery.
+Applications for open enrollment will open Thursday, October 14, 2021and must be submitted no later than Tuesday, February 1, 2022 at 4:30 PM in order to be entered in the open enrollment lottery.
 Late applications will be added to their respective waitlist in the order they are submitted.

 Charter Schools and Specialty Programs